primegen-git/xeno-project/README.md

 - **Advanced Filtering**: Dedicated "Filter by Date" page to analyze metrics for specific time ranges.
 - **Authentication**: Secure Email/Password login system using JWT (JSON Web Tokens).
 - **Data Management**: A suite of Python scripts to generate realistic dummy data and clean up the Shopify environment for testing.
+- **Real-time Updates**:
+  - **Webhooks**: Automatically listens for data changes (Create/Delete) in Shopify for Orders, Products, and Customers.
+  - **Server-Sent Events (SSE)**: Pushes real-time updates to the frontend dashboard instantly when new data is received via webhooks, ensuring the UI is always in sync without manual refreshes.

 ## Tech Stack
 - **Frontend**: